 How to store them

 Don’t wash them if you plan on storing them.
 The soil will help protect them.
-You then need to cure them, preferably in a warm dry spot.
-Lay them out so they can ‘cure’ for couple of weeks before storing in a cool dark spot.
+You then need to cure them, preferably in a warm dry spot when the weather is still humid.
+Lay them out so they can ‘cure’ for couple of weeks before storing in a dark spot.
+Do not store them in the fridge as they will rot, they are kind of the opposite to most other crops where they need humidity to cure and don’t like it too cold.

 Don’t forget the leaves